rbignon/woob/docs/source/guides/tests.rst

 Summary
 *******

-Weboob is a wide project which has several backends and applications, and changes can impact a lot of subsystems.
+Woob is a wide project which has several backends and applications, and changes can impact a lot of subsystems.
 To be sure that everything works fine after an important change, it's necessary to have automated tests on each subsystems.

 How it works
 ************